-Health care costs: On August 28, Murli Gupta gave a summer update from the benefits advisory committee (BAC).
-The health insurance premiums for 2021 are projected to increase by 5.5% next year.
-The participant contributions will increase by 1.5%, approximately \$1 to \$12 per month depending upon the coverage tier and salary band of the employee.
-The university's share of health care premiums in 2021 will increase from 76% to 77%.
+Health care costs: Some members of ASPP committee attend the Benefits Advisory Committee (BAC) and report this information to the Faculty Senate.
+The health insurance premiums for 2021 were projected to increase by 5.5%, and the participant contributions increased by 1.5%--- approximately \$1 to \$12 per month depending upon the coverage tier and salary band of the employee.
+The university's share of health care premiums for 2021 has increased from 76% to 77%.
+An update from BAC in spring 2021 indicates that the costs experience for health care expenses in 2020 was quite favorable.